PaperMC/Paper/CONTRIBUTING.md

 ==========================
 PaperMC has a very lenient policy towards PRs, but would prefer that you try and adhere to the following guidelines.

-## A notice on 1.12.2
-While we are continuing to support 1.12.2 through these initial 1.13 versions, we now consider it a "stable" version.
-As such, we will not accept Pull Requests adding major new features or any new API to this version.
-1.12.2 is now in a "fixes only" state.

-Please target major feature additions and API additions to the master branch where we are working to make 1.13 the best it can be.

 ## Understanding Patches
 Patches to Paper are very simple, but center around the directories 'Paper-API' and 'Paper-Server'